The Jacksonville gunman’s dad called 911 after the deadly rampage started. Here’s what he said about his son

 “He had a goal in mind,” the sheriff said.
 “I think he wanted those stores – one of those stores.
 I don’t know why.”

-It took less than an hour for the gunman to travel from the Family Dollar, where investigators believed he initially planned to carry his attack, to a parking lot at nearby Edward Waters University and then to the Dollar General where he launched into a deadly shooting rampage, according to a timeline laid out by the sheriff since the attack.
+It took less than an hour for the gunman to travel from the Family Dollar – where investigators believed he initially planned to carry his attack – to nearby Edward Waters University and then to the Dollar General where he killed three victims, according to the Jacksonville Sheriff’s Office.

-The shooter, who lived with his parents in the town of Orange Park in Clay County left his home around 11:39 a.m.
-Saturday and drove to Jacksonville in neighboring Duval County, according to Waters.
+The shooter, who lived with his parents in the town of Orange Park in Clay County, left his home around 11:39 a.m.
+Saturday and drove to Jacksonville in neighboring Duval County, Waters said.

 At around 12:23 p.m., surveillance footage shows he pulled into the Family Dollar, where he went inside to buy a few items and then returned to his vehicle at 12:29 p.m., the sheriff said.